AaltoSciComp/scicomp-docs/triton/apps/singularity.rst

 ~~~~~~~~~~~~~~~~~~~

 ``singularity_wrapper`` is written so that when you load a module written
-for a singularity image, singularity_wrapper knows what parameters to
+for a singularity image, ``singularity_wrapper`` knows what parameters to
 use.
-Differences include:
+These include:

 #.
-Choosing version appropriate image
+Choosing appropriate image based on module version
 #.
 Binding of basic paths (-B /l:/l, -B /m:/m, /scratch:/scratch)
 #.
-Setting working directory within image (if needed)
-#.
 Loading of system libraries within images (if needed) (e.g. -B
    /lib64/nvidia:/opt/nvidia)
+#.
+Setting working directory within image (if needed)

-singularity_wrapper enables the three base commands, but with small
+singularity_wrapper enables the same three base commands, but with small
 differences:

 #. ``singularity_wrapper shell <shell>`` - Gives user the requested shell